- 1 Settlements & Verdicts

 At the time of the trial, the offer remained at $100,000.
-In the middle of trial, the defense attorney offered $300,00 which we rejected.
-The jury returned a verdict of $425,000.
+In the middle of the trial, the defense attorney offered $300,00 which we rejected.
+The defense attorney asked the jury to award $100,000 but the jury returned a verdict of $425,000.
 The insurance company refused to pay the verdict and advised that they were appealing the summary judgment decision (which would have taken another 1.5-2 years).

 We refused to accept anything less than the jury verdict and four weeks later, the insurance company gave in and paid the entire verdict of $425,000.

 The editor at NY Jury Verdict Review was so shocked that we won summary judgment, he called to ask how we won and left this message on our voice mail

 — reported in Jury Verdict Review & Analysis and listed by TopVerdict as #30 in the Top Car Accident Settlements in New York State (includes motorcycles) and # 79 in Top 100 Personal Injury Settlements in New York State for 2017

 Liberty Mutual Insurance Company originally offered to settle this claim for $90,000.

 Our client was a motorcyclist who was struck by an SUV whose driver was trying to pass her on the exit ramp of a parkway.

 The motorcyclist had a broken nose, some scars, and dental damage but did not lose any teeth.
 She purchased another motorcycle and unfortunately had another accident soon after her first accident.
 In the second accident, she broke her nose again and had more serious scars on top of the previous scars.
 The second accident reduced the value of those injuries and the main injury became the damage to her teeth.